-When the Spring framework performs resource scanning, it assumes that resources are either from a directory or a packaged JAR, and treats any URLs it encounters accordingly.
+When Spring 2.5 performs resource scanning, it assumes that resources are either from a directory or a packaged JAR, and treats any URLs it encounters accordingly.

-This assumption is not correct for the JBoss VFS, so Snowdrop implements a different underlying resource resolution mechanism by amending the functionality of the PathMatchingResourcePatternResolver.
+This assumption is not correct for the JBoss VFS, so Snowdrop provides a different underlying resource resolution mechanism by amending the functionality of the PathMatchingResourcePatternResolver.

-This is done by using one of two ApplicationContext implementations provided by the snowdrop-vfs.jar:
+This is done by using one of two ApplicationContext implementations provided by snowdrop-vfs.jar:

-'''

-org.jboss.spring.vfs.context.VFSClassPathXmlApplicationContext

-Replaces the Spring

-org.springframework.context.support.ClassPathXmlApplicationContext.

-'''

-'''

-org.jboss.spring.vfs.context.VFSXmlWebApplicationContext

-Replaces the Spring
+- org.jboss.spring.vfs.context.VFSClassPathXmlApplicationContext Replaces the Spring org.springframework.context.support.ClassPathXmlApplicationContext. - org.jboss.spring.vfs.context.VFSXmlWebApplicationContext Replaces the Spring org.springframework.web.context.support.XmlWebApplicationContext.

-org.springframework.web.context.support.XmlWebApplicationContext.

-'''